John Caulfield (Irish footballer): Family

-Caulfield was born in The Bronx, New York.
+Caulfield was born in the Bronx borough of New York City.
 His mother was from County Cork and his father was from County Mayo.
 When he was a young child he moved with his family to County Roscommon.
 As a schoolboy he attended matches with his father at Athlone Town, including the 1975–76 UEFA Cup game against A.C.
 Milan.
 While a boarder at Summerhill College, where he studied for his Leaving Cert, he also attended matches at Sligo Rovers.